 There are no difficulties in getting Wisteria to grow because it is a vigorous climber; the trick is to get it to flower, (see below.)
-When planting Wisteria, it is essential to have a framework for the plant to climb up, which is secured with wires tied into the wall and hooks.
+When planting Wisteria, it is essential to have a framework for the plant to climb up, secured with wires tied into the wall and hooks.
 The frame work is best put in place before the Wisteria is planted.

-Wisteria needs to be pruned twice a year, (summer and Winter) to ensure it flowers consistently each year.
-As the Wisteria matures it grows further up the wall, ladders are needed for pruning which does make it high maintenance and definitely a red wheelbarrow plant.
+Wisteria requires pruning twice a year, (summer and Winter) to ensure it flowers consistently each year.
+Pruning is key to flowering.
+As the Wisteria matures, it grows further up the wall, ladders are needed for pruning which adds to the maintenance.
 Wisteria is vigorous and although it can be pruned to keep in size, it still needs a large space.
 It may sound obvious, Wisteria is best planted in the right place from the outset.
 This is because it forms very strong, woody roots and is hard to remove once established.

 Wisteria blooms (racemes) come in soft shades of violets, pink and white.
 Suggested good varieties are: Wisteria floribunda 'Multijuga' which has scented racemes up to 1m long and is an attractive lilac colour and with the RHS garden merit award.
 A good pink variety is Wisteria floribunda 'Rosea' racemes up to 60cms long, scented and pale pink Wisteria floribunda 'Alba' is slightly less vigorous with white scented racemes up to 60cm and scented.
 The traditional Wisteria sinensis has strong colour and fragrance.
 If you have a large space and are looking for a striking garden feature, I have seen Wisteria combined with Laburnum growing over an archway to create a tunnel of lilac and yellow.
 Word of warning: Laburnum is poisonous and the seeds highly toxic so not a plant suitable for a garden accessed by pets or children.